aheltonsjma/digital-strategy/09_WorkPlan_2021.md

 * Implement strategy for digitizing SJMA archive and entering into the museum's DAM system.
   - Personnel: MDS, Registrar, Additional Staff Assistance?
   - Funding: TBD
-* Start implementing the move to cloud-based storage in some areas such as .
+* Start implementing the move to cloud-based storage.
   - Personnel: MDS, IT Contractor
   - Funding:TBD